 This medication may also be used for various conditions such as lupus and rheumatoid arthritis, and to prevent organ transplant rejection.

 HOW TO USE: Take this medication by mouth exactly as directed by your doctor.
-The dosage is based on your medical condition, weight, response to therapy, and other chemotherapy drugs or radiation treatment you may be receiving.
+The dosage is based on your medical condition, weight, response to treatment, and other treatments (such as other chemotherapy drugs, radiation) you may be receiving.
+Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 During treatment with this medication, you must drink more fluids than usual and pass urine frequently to help avoid kidney and bladder side effects.
 Ask your doctor how much you should drink and how often to empty your bladder each day, and follow these instructions carefully.